AlirezaHossaini79/WareHouse-Management/README.md

 # WareHouse-Management
-function oriented C++ Project for advanced programming university course, impeleneted by structurs and pointer based array.
+function oriented C++ Project for advanced programming university course, impeleneted by structurs and typical array of structures.

 text files used as data base in this project.